simpleviewinc/fastextend/README.md

 ## fastextend.merge(target, arg1, arg2, argN);

 Clones of each argument are merged into the target object.
-No interim objects/arrays are modified.

 ### Caveats